learn-co-curriculum/js-prototypes-and-constructors/README.md

       //...
     }

-    Monster.prototype.swim_ability = 10;
+    Monster.prototype.swimAbility = 10;
     var kaiju = new Monster();
-    kaiju.swim_ability; // 10
+    kaiju.swimAbility; // 10
     ```

     - What does it mean when an object delegates to a prototype for a constructor?
 It simply just means that, if a property does not yet exist for a specific object `monster`, it will simply give those properties to the object based on how that property is defined on the prototype.
-So when a `monster` object is instantiated, and a property `swim_ability` doesn't exist yet on instantiation, it will be given that property from `Monster.prototype`.
+So when a `monster` object is instantiated, and a property `swimAbility` doesn't exist yet on instantiation, it will be given that property from `Monster.prototype`.

 ## Resources